007riche/summer-mlpos/README.md

 # summer-mlpos
-This repo does not contain all the codes and notebooks of the entire training
+This repo does not contain some of code and notebooks of the entire training